raffrant/ADAPT-VQE/README.md

 ## What is this?

 This repository implements the **ADAPT-VQE** algorithm to find the ground-state energy and wavefunction of a **hydrogen chain H₄** molecule (8 qubits after Jordan–Wigner transformation).
-It uses **JAX** for JIT-compiled matrix exponentials and automatic differentiation, combined with **BFGS** optimization from SciPy.
+It uses **JAX** for JIT-compiled matrix exponentials and automatic differentiation, combined with **BFGS** optimization from SciPy and built overnight.

 The key idea of ADAPT-VQE over standard VQE: instead of committing to a fixed ansatz, the circuit grows **one operator at a time**, always picking the operator with the largest energy gradient.
 This produces compact, chemically informed ansätze with far fewer parameters — ideal for near-term (NISQ) devices.